 These technologies include computer-assisted screening and therapy (such as a range of web-based interventions), text messaging, internet interventions supplemented with telephone calls, computergenerated advice letters based on phone interviews, email interventions, counselling via telephone, computer programs in the clinic or classroom, therapist administered virtual reality programs and computer-assisted counselling programs (Cunningham et al., 2011; Newman, Szkodny, Llera, & Przeworski, 2011).
-In order to use these technologies the AOD workforce will need to acquire more information technology skills and enhance their awareness of the technological environment of their stakeholder groups.
+In order to use these technologies the AOD workforce will need to acquire more information technology skills and enhance its awareness of the technological environment of its stakeholder groups.
 Tracking of prescriptions and treatments through e-health systems may also generate significant data that may be used to better plan health service delivery, including AOD prevention and treatment.
-In addition, new pharmacotherapies are also likely to be developed to treat AOD problems.
-All of these changes will impact the ways in which AOD services are provided in Australia, and a flexible and knowledgeable workforce will be required to respond to them.
-In addition, Australia will require better shaped, integrated and appropriately developed service systems within which workers operate.